rayshift/translatefgo/README.md

 This application translates cutscenes in Fate/Grand Order JP & NA into a variety of different languages.
 It features real time machine translation of the most recent event using [DeepL](https://www.deepl.com/).
 Older content uses the official translation from the North American region.
 Teams of translators are working on human translations in various different languages.

-### Getting error "To protect your privacy, choose a different folder"?
-1. Wait a few days for a new version of the app which is being worked on.
+### Android 12 & 13 are now fully supported

 #### Video tutorial on how to use this app: https://www.youtube.com/watch?v=OCL6e62u5AI

 If you're able, become a [Patreon](https://www.patreon.com/rayshift) to help support the app.
-There aren't currently any pre-releases available for the English translation.
+Patreons have access to beta features.

 ![Example](https://i.imgur.com/1fO8L8Y.png)